- Class meets crass and both cruelly trample on innocent dreams

 The Hillcrests are a wealthy family who have held their country estate for many generations.
 They cherish the traditions of the landed gentry and regard their new neighbours, the Hornblowers, as upstarts – tradespeople who have fought their way up from the lowest section of society.
 The Hillcrests consider themselves the moral leaders of the community and on learning that the Hornblowers seek to dispossess the Jackman family after 30 years of tenure, they enter battle in the Jackmans’ defence. – Australian Polygram VHS/alt (1995)

 Sexploitation, corruption, blackmail – all and more is wrapped up in this high stakes drama of two rival families.
 This is hellishly powerful stuff, and easily one of the Master’s most underappreciated films.
 It’s rife with twisting, turning moral dilemmas in which both parties fight dirty and almost no one emerges as wholly good or bad.
 There are more than enough ethical complexities and crises of conscience to satisfy even the most demanding fan of Hitch’s later works.
 It packs a lot of emotion, both subtle, overwrought and all points between, into its lean 80-odd minutes and really is one of my faves of Hitch’s British period.
-Just as it threatens to bow out on a not wholly-resolved denouement, a brief two-second final shot seems to show us the likely course of events after the final credits.
+Just as it threatens to bow out on an unresolved denouement, a brief two-second final shot seems to show us the likely course of events after the final credits.

 The assured direction, cinematography and mise en scène are never anything short of brilliant throughout.
 There are numerous examples of visual touches that Hitch would go on to use again and again in his future works.
 Skin Game is too often unfairly written off as a perfunctory stop-gap in his temporarily stalled ascendant career, but I wonder how many commentators have actually seen it in good condition, if at all.
 It’s patently obvious to anyone with eyes and ears that Hitch invested a lot of time, thought and care into crafting this film to be every bit as good as he could possibly manage.

 The Skin Game was adapted from an eponymous 1920 play by John Galsworthy, who most famously authored The Forsyte Saga.
 The young Hitch greatly admired his works which, like this one, frequently turned their focus on the iniquities of the class system.
 Using the full cast, it was also filmed during its initial stage run and previewed in December 1920.
 That version was an Anglo-Dutch co-production, whose Dutch title, Hard tegen hard, literally translates as “Hard against hard”.
 Sadly, it appears to be lost.
 Hitch brought back two of the leads, Helen Haye and Edmund Gwenn, to reprise their roles in his version.
+Haye went on to play Mrs. Jordan in The 39 Steps, while Gwenn featured in Waltzes from Vienna, Foreign Correspondent and The Trouble with Harry.
+He also appeared in Forever and a Day, which Hitch was due to direct but just ended up with a writing credit; a 1940 radio adaptation of The Lodger “directed” by Hitch; and “Father and Son”, a 1957 episode of Alfred Hitchcock Presents.

 There were also numerous BBC adaptations: among them were those for radio in 1941, 1949 and 1965; and for TV in 1951 and 1974.
 Three further entries, for radio in 1934 and 1954, and TV in 1959, saw the return of Edward Chapman but promoted to Hornblower senior’s role; he played his opponent Hillchrist’s lackey Dawkins in Hitch’s film.
 The 1941 radio version featured Malcolm Keen as Hornblower; he had, of course, earlier starred for Hitch in The Mountain Eagle, The Lodger and The Manxman.
 Lastly, Galsworthy’s play was also adapted for US TV’s Kraft Theater in 1952.
 Of all the TV adaptations, I can only ascertain the survival of the 1974 UK version, which is preserved on standard definition Quadruplex videotape.
 Does anyone know of any others?